Steps to help you overcome alcohol addiction

 3. Get help

 There are a wealth of local and national support groups and self-help organisations, including charities such as Alcoholics Anonymous (AA) and the Samaritans, who will be able to provide you with support and more information about alcohol addiction, including treatment options.

 AA meetings allow you to share experiences of alcohol addiction with others who have been through similar circumstances.
 This can offer many people suffering from alcoholism a source of unity and strength towards solving both personal and collective addiction.

 The Samaritans can be contacted by email, phone, post, or even through visiting a local Samaritans branch.
 They provide a safe and non-judgemental environment in which you can talk about your problems relating to alcoholism, explore options available to you, or even just discuss your thoughts and feelings.

 4. See a professional

-Often, alcohol is used as a coping mechanism as a result of underlying emotional issues, such as depression or stress.
+Often, alcohol is used as a coping mechanism as a result of underlying emotional issues, such as anxiety, depression or stress.
 Seeing a professional can help you to identify the reasons for your addiction so that you are able to confront and overcome them.

 When you are ready to discuss further, Priory hospitals offer a free and confidential assessment with an experienced therapist, after which you will receive a personalised treatment programme.
 They can equip you with coping strategies and practical advice on how to stop drinking alcohol, using intensive talking therapies such as cognitive behavioural therapy (CBT) or group therapy sessions.

 5. Seek inpatient treatment